-Perhaps the potential mass killer is in extreme emotional pain, and has lost hope that the pain can ever be removed.
+Perhaps the potential mass killer is in extreme emotional pain and has lost hope that the pain can ever be removed.
 Perhaps they see their lives as blighted, with no remedy being possible.
 Most people are tempted to blame others for their situation.
 Perhaps in those who have suffered extreme and prolonged harm that tendency is even stronger.
-Maybe they feel that lashing out at those who have harmed, rejected or abused them, or prevent them solving their problems, is an act of justice.
+Maybe they feel that lashing out at those who have harmed, rejected or abused them, or prevent them from solving their problems, is an act of justice.

 Maybe the potential mass killer finds pleasure in planning revenge against those who have inflicted actual or perceived harm.
-Perhaps the act of planning the mass killing gives the disaffected person a focus, a purpose, a goal, and the pleasure obtained from the planning becomes self-reinforcing.
+Perhaps the act of planning the mass killing gives the disaffected person a focus, a purpose, and a goal, and the pleasure obtained from the planning becomes self-reinforcing.
 Perhaps planning revenge suicide gives meaning to a life that has been rendered worthless and meaningless, or perceived to be so.

 When people are subjected to social isolation and abused by others, that tends to jade their view of humanity.
 Victims of social exclusion, and harm, often believe that all people are ‘just like’ those who have harmed them.
 While that may seem odd to those of us who spend our lives helping others, take a moment to consider this.
-If you have been deprived of kindness, and subjected to various forms of abuse your entire life, would you believe that the world was full of good people, or that everyone was ‘just the same’?
+If you have been deprived of kindness and subjected to various forms of abuse your entire life, would you believe that the world was full of good people, or that everyone was ‘just the same’?